 In the context of widespread homophobia throughout Africa and other regions in the world, South Africa is often seen as a beacon for upholding sexual rights.
 After South Africa’s transition to democracy, lesbian and gay people’s rights became more actionable, given the 1996 Constitution’s assurance of equality.
 Over the past two decades a further set of civil rights, including same-sex marriage, were secured by South Africa’s lesbian, gay, bisexual and transgender (LGBT) movement, which is remarkable when compared to the overall negative climate towards sexual minorities elsewhere in Africa.
 Additionally South Africa has consciously struggled “against policies and laws that sought to exclude and marginalise people based on race, class, sex, gender, religion, age, disability and sexual orientation”…as part of the ongoing agenda of the International Conference on Population and Development.
 Nevertheless, homophobic discrimination persists in South Africa and a 2008 general population survey by South Africa’s Human Sciences Research Council (HSRC) showed that 80% of adults believe that same-sex behaviour is ‘always wrong’.
 LGBT people in South Africa experience discrimination and harassment, particularly in resource-poor settings, in rural areas and townships.
 Lesbian and bisexual women or women who have sex with women (WSW) experience marginalisation “both as women and as women who have sex with women living in a patriarchal, heterosexist society”.

 Social marginalisation is not an uncommon experience for LGBT people, but in South Africa, where the burden of HIV is among the highest worldwide, lesbian and bisexual women experience greater vulnerability to sexual ill-health.
 Research conducted within South African LGBT communities over the past decade identified HIV prevalence among black WSW at 9% and found they were at greater risk compared to white WSW. ,,,, A multi-country study found that WSW in South Africa and other countries in Southern Africa face sexual health risks both within same-sex relationships as well as in heterosexual experiences, including transactional sex with, and forced sex by men.
-Of WSW living with HIV surveyed , 20% stated that they believed they were infected during an exclusively same-sex relationship.
-These findings were unexpected, given that there is little comparable data showing a similar burden of disease elsewhere, and a lack of analysis in both high-income countries and low- and middle-income countries about a range of lesbian and bisexual women’s sexual and reproductive health concerns, including risk of acquiring HIV.
+Of WSW living with HIV surveyed , 20% stated that they believed they were infected during an exclusively same-sex relationship., These findings were unexpected, given that there is little comparable data showing a similar burden of disease elsewhere, and a lack of analysis in both high-income countries and low- and middle-income countries about a range of lesbian and bisexual women’s sexual and reproductive health concerns, including risk of acquiring HIV.

 There is a common misperception that WSW are not at risk of acquiring STIs, including HIV, resulting in many WSW having a sense of invincibility to HIV transmission through same-sex relationships, resulting in a “much higher risk for contracting HIV than is generally perceived.”
 Although data on incidence and prevalence of HIV and other STIs among WSW in South Africa is limited, there are many self-identified lesbians living with HIV in South Africa who argue that the exclusion of WSW in South Africa’s HIV policy, research and prevention initiatives can no longer be justified by assertions that WSW face ‘no risk’ of HIV transmission in same-sex relationships.